 Clinical hypnosis is another treatment method used.
 This technique includes intense relaxation and concentration, which forces an altered state of consciousness, allowing the individual to explore thoughts and memories they may be hiding from their conscious minds.

-Eye movement desensitization and reprocessing is a technique designed to treat people who have continuing nightmares, flashbacks and other symptoms of post-traumatic stress disorder.
+Eye movement desensitization and reprocessing (EMDR) is a technique designed to treat people who have continuing nightmares, flashbacks and other symptoms of post-traumatic stress disorder.
 This treatment may be successful for individuals with dissociative amnesia.
 Meditation and relaxation techniques also may help individuals with dissociative amnesia.

 Medications for Dissociative Amnesia`

 There are no medications to treat the dissociative amnesia itself.
 However, some individuals with dissociative amnesia may also have symptoms of depression or anxiety.
-Medications, such as an antidepressant or anti-anxiety prescriptions, may help these individuals throughout their treatment.
+Medications, such as an antidepressant or anti-anxiety drugs, may help these individuals throughout their treatment.

-Treatment for Dissociative Amnesia with Co-Occurring Conditions
+Treating Dissociative Amnesia and Co-Occurring Conditions

 When a patient experiences dissociative amnesia and substance abuse at the same time, the co-occurring conditions can create even more undesirable symptoms.
 The combination of disorders may compound distress and make diagnosis and treatment more challenging.
 The individual may be more likely to use drugs that have the potential to cause memory loss.
 Alcohol, opioids and anti-anxiety drugs are examples of substances that may cause drug-induced amnesia.
 The higher the dosage of substance the individual uses, the more likely dissociative amnesia is to occur.